brotherkev/simple-web-server-c/README.md

 A pull request is a request to merge proposed code with a branch.
 This is done before a push (merge) into the code and prompts review from others on the project.

 A commit is a bit like saving your game.
 It's version control, where if you make something that break/corrupts or if your code is deleted, there is a save point to revert to.

+I have stared using terminal commands to control git.
+This is simpler than using the GUI for several reasons, but mroe than anything, consistency.

+github's codespaces is probably the best ide i've used. i think when it comes to software i use, my preferences are decided by reliability and performance (like everyone else in the world.)
+It's not that I dislike most software, but most software "feels" bloated.
+I'm not technically proficient enough to explain why or even if it's true.